admu-sec/itsec-portfolio/degree-project/README.md

 ## Research Question

+> 🎓 Degree project: Optimizing detection capability in open-source SIEM solutions.

 ## Overview

-*To be updated when the degree project is completed.
-All I can say for now that it is SIEM-related.*
+*To be updated when the degree project is completed.*